 A full circle top entry door, boasting a circular window quartered by lead and jeweled with a crystal sphere.
 The flaked Lacewood panel is a pleasing complement to the figured grain of the Sapele framework.

 A simple combination of horizontal and vertical, beveled and flat panels.
-In stark contrast to the lighter Hickory and Birdseye Maple, the dark Wenge shelf visually slices the door into a dutch.
+In stark contrast to the lighter Hickory and Birdseye Maple, the dark Wenge shelf visually slices the unique wooden door into a Dutch design.

 Named after Chartres Cathedral in France, this Gothic arched entry door is built entirely from American Black Cherry.
 Hand-carved vinework graces the top of the arch, adding a unique elegance unmatched by machine.

 This simple all-Afrormosia door features raised panels and leaded glass.
 The cranberry-colored Bloodwood makes a crisp window stop and Dutch shelf.